arir2001/projectfour/README.md

 - Posts can include images, categories, and tags.

 ### Testimonials
-- Registered users can submit testimonials which would then be approved by admins.
+- Registered users can submit testimonials which would then be approved by admins in the front end admin page.
 - These are then viewed on the index page in a slide show.

 ### Comments